stadawi12/Protein-Denoiser/README.md

 `moveback` (`$ ccpem-python main.py -a moveback`).
 You can then rerun the `xcorrSort.py` module with a different `threshold` value.
 IMPORTANT: To run this module you will need to use `ccpem-python`.

+If need any help email me at:
+mr.dawidstasiak@outlook.com